 Trained in child development, attachment, child trauma, child and family therapy, Patrice is developing curricula and other resources for the African context.
 She is also training in Africa several times a year.
 If you are interested in inviting her to provide training for your organization, contact ICARA.

 In its inception, she is the only staff member.
-As it grows, ICARA will add staff in Africa who will train caregivers who can join her training efforts on the ground.
+As it grows, ICARA will add staff in Africa as trainers who will join her training efforts on the ground.
 ICARA would also welcome the application of graduate students interested in a practicum or internship experience. either clinical or research-based, from Africa or the US.
 Students should be currently enrolled in a program in child and family studies, social work, psychology, and public health or a related program.
 If interested, contact ICARA.